relekang/lint-filter/readme.md

     -f, --format [format]  The output format
     -b, --branch [branch]  The branch to diff against
 ```

+### Sub commands
+The first argument can either be a file or a sub command.
+The available sub commands are listed
+below.

+* `list-files` - list the files in the current diff that lint-filter will use.
+Nice for faster linting.

 ## Contributing
 Firstly, all contributions is super appreciated :sparkles: